 You may not have any in the beginning.

 As the disease goes on, your thyroid may become enlarged, a condition called a goiter.
 The front of your neck will look swollen, and it might make your throat feel full.
-It may not hurt.
-Left alone, the thyroid will eventually shrink on its own, but that doesn’t mean you’re cured.
-That just means your thyroid is damaged.
+The thyroid may or may not be tender to the touch.

 A damaged thyroid can’t do its job, which leads to hypothyroidism -- too little of the thyroid hormones.
 Symptoms can include: